-Can You Visualize What the End Result Will Look Like?
+Can You Visualize the End Result?

 Interior designers must be able to see beyond the current environment and actually visualize what they hope to accomplish as an end result.
-Visualizing an environment is an art, but experience plays a lot in understanding what to expect once the project is completed.
+Visualizing an environment is an art, but experience plays a role in understanding what to expect once the project is completed.

 Are You a Detail-Oriented Person?

 Being exact in the measurements of a space and how to place the furnishings is more on the science side of interior design than the art side.
 Clients depend on their interior designer to be able to put all of the pieces together so that they will not only fit but also look beautiful.

 Do You Possess Strong Communication Skills?